Bytes and Bits

 Taylor Smith

-I'm halfway through WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers and programming is blowing my mind!
+Recommendations for books similar to WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers in terms of compute?

 Taylor Smith